Using A Cash-Out Refinance For Home Improvement

-What Is a Cash-Out Refinance?
+What Is A Cash-Out Refinance?

 A cash-out refi allows you to utilize the equity you have in your home to get a new, refinanced mortgage to replace your existing mortgage, while converting some of that equity into cash.

 Essentially, you’re borrowing more than you currently owe on your loan and pocketing the difference.
 To do this, you have to already have equity in your home.

 For example, if you bought your home 10 years ago for $200,000 and have paid off $75,000 of the loan, you’d still owe $125,000.
-Now home prices are on the rise, and your home is now worth double.
-If you got a cash-out refinance for $250,000, you’d pay off the outstanding $125,000 balance and then take the remaining $125,000 for a remodel or renovations.
+Let’s say real estate prices are on the rise, and your home is now worth double.
+If you got a cash-out refinance for $250,000, you’d pay off the outstanding $125,000 balance and then take the remaining loan amount of $125,000 for a remodel or renovation costs.

 If you have a big cost you won’t be able to cover using your savings, a cash-out refinance allows you to tap into what is likely your most valuable asset – your home.
 Since home improvement projects can often be quite costly, a cash-out refi can make them affordable for you.

 Because a cash-out refi is your primary loan, you’ll generally be able to get a better rate than you would with a home equity loan or home equity line of credit (HELOC), which are usually second mortgages you take out on top of your main mortgage.

 You should also know that with a cash-out refinance, you’ll have to pay closing costs.